 This week Cedar Hall had some very special visitors.
 Doreen Sim and John Lovett from The Guide Dog Association visited us with their retired guide dog, Dougie and their trainee guide dog, Wilbur.
 Doreen told the pupils how the guide dogs are trained and how much it costs to train one.
 The school has decided that we would like to look into sponsoring the training of a guide dog so watch this space!

 GB class have recently been working closely with our local Haberdashery shop, Bodkins, on the Thundersley Art Trail.
 There theme has been 'Superheroes' and the work that they have produced is now being displayed in the shop window.
 Please feel free to pop along to see it!

 Year 11 Kung Foo Punctuation

 Learning punctuation is always tricky, but now the Year 11 pupils are learning these skills through some fun, dynamic movements, it is a lot easier!
 Mr Brandle has been running these Kung Foo sessions and everyone agrees that it has been a great success!

 Jack Petchey Award

-The two winners for the Summer Term were announced recently at our end of term Summer assembly.
+The two winners for the Autumn Term were announced recently at our end of term Christmas assembly.

 A huge well done to both of these pupils who will now be deciding how to spend their £250 winnings around the school.